March 29, 2016 | By: Family to Family Network

 Categories: Family Support

-DRTx considers legal cases that fall under its service priorities and that will help more than one child or adult receive services.
-In other words, if your case will only help your child, they will not consider taking it.
+DRTx considers legal cases that fall under its service priorities, and that will help more than one child or adult receive services.
+In other words, if your case will help only your child, they will not consider taking it.
 We know a family whose young adult was about to lose nursing hours that their Medicaid Waiver program could not provide because he turned 21.
 DRTx worked with the family and the Medicaid providers to make sure the young adult continued receiving enough nursing hours to keep him safe because this would affect more people than this young man.

 For help, complete an online request or call the intake line at 1-800-252-9108.
-For other resources, check out the Find Services, Groups and Events on this website.
+For other resources, check out the Find Services, Groups and Events page on this website.

 Categories: Family Support